michaelpeterhoffmann/michaelpeterhoffmann/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...a videogame
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...c
-- 👯 I’m looking to collaborate on ...python
+- 👯 I’m looking to collaborate on ...c
-- 🤔 I’m looking for help with ...python
+- 🤔 I’m looking for help with ...c
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...www.michaelpeterhoffmann.com
 - 😄 Pronouns: ...He/Him